qmk/qmk_firmware/docs/reference_configurator_support.md

 To prevent user confusion, using `KC_NO` is preferred.
 :::

 The layout macro tells the Configurator that our keyboard has 17 keys, arranged in five rows of four columns each.
 Our switch positions are named `k<row><column>`, counting from 0.
-The names themselves actually don't matter, as long as they match between the top section, which receives the keycodes from the keymap, and the bottom half which designates where each key is in the matrix.
+The names themselves actually don't matter as long as they match between the top half — which receives the keycodes from the keymap — and the bottom half — which designates where each key is in the matrix.

 To display our keyboard in a way that resembles the physical keyboard, we need to build a JSON file that tells the Configurator how to tie the physical locations and sizes of our keys to our switch matrix.